xandev133/xandev133.github.io/_posts/2024-10-19-rigging-fps-arms.md

 - hand (rename to hand_Ctrl_IK_L, parent to root)
 - lower fingers (rename to fingername_Ctrl_L, parent all to hand)

 Finally, we also need to add a pole target bone behind the elbow.
 This is the target that allows the arm to 'rotate'.
 See the image for an example.
 Make sure that in the bone properties the 'deform' checkbox is unticked / set to false.
+If you need to decouple the bones because you have used extrude, use `ALT + P` to clear the parent.

 ![controllerbones](/img/rigging_fps_arms/5_adding_controller_bones.png)